Dungeons & Dragons: Tower of Doom: Plot

 The Republic of Darokin in Mystara is under a terrible siege as the number of monsters and their attacks rise.
 A group of four adventurers step forth to rescue various areas, then are sent by the merchant lord Corwyn Linton to investigate the attacks, revealed to be masterminded by the Arch Lich Deimos.
-Eventually the adventurers make their way to Deimos' Tower of Doom and ultimately destroy him.
+The adventurers eventually make their way to Deimos' Tower of Doom and ultimately destroy him.

 Development

 At the beginning of the 1990s, Capcom acquired the license to create D&D games.
 As part of the deal, they ported Eye of the Beholder to the Super Nintendo Entertainment System.
 The Japanese branch of Capcom were having difficulty getting TSR's approval for creating a D&D game, so they turned to Capcom USA to negotiate.
 Capcom and license-holder TSR met in January 1992 to discuss how the game should be approached.
-They decided to write the game's story first, and build the game around the story.
+They decided to write the story first, and build the game around the story.
 Most of the staff at Capcom USA were not familiar with D&D rules and lore, so assistant James Goddard turned to D&D enthusiast Alex Jimenez to come up with a concept and make it understandable to a Japanese audience, all the while testing the product.
 Some of Jimenez's inspirations for the beat em up' style came from Golden Axe, while the multiple paths were based on Thayer's Quest.
 There was debate between Capcom and SSI on whether to make the game Asian-themed or Western-themed, which Jimenez himself managed to resolve.
 Jimenez supplied concept art for the characters.
 One of his biggest difficulties was trying to help the Japanese developers grasp the D&D elements.
-Originally the game was supposed to have two buttons in the arcade controls, but two more were needed to accommodate the inventory system.
+The game was originally supposed to have two buttons in the arcade controls, but two more were needed to accommodate the inventory system.

-Once the initial game design was complete, Jimenez translated it into an actual Dungeons & Dragons scenario and had his gamers group in San Jose play it, with himself as gamemaster.
+Once the initial game design was complete, Jimenez translated it into an actual Dungeons & Dragons scenario and told his gamers group in San Jose to play it, with himself as gamemaster.
 Capcom of Japan then revised the scenario design based on the players' reactions.